$0 Arkansas Dispute Letter Starter Kit

 Service Non-Delivery

 The IEP says the service will be provided.
 Track whether it's actually provided, and for the full duration specified.
-In Arkansas, when a service provider leaves mid-year and isn't replaced, the district owes compensatory education for every session missed.
+Missed sessions may support a request for compensatory education, but they are not automatically owed for every missed session.
 Document each missed session.

 Evaluation Timeline Violations

-When you submit a written request for an initial evaluation, the district must hold a referral conference within 7 calendar days.
+When you submit a written request for an initial evaluation, the district must schedule a referral conference within 7 calendar days and hold it within 21 calendar days.
 After consent is obtained, the evaluation must be completed within 60 calendar days.
 Mark these deadlines on your calendar and document every day they're exceeded.

 Failure to Provide Prior Written Notice

-Every refusal or proposal requires a Notice of Action.
-When the district refuses verbally but never provides the written notice, that's a standalone procedural violation.
-Demand it every time.
-Document when you demanded it and whether you received it.
+A required Notice of Action applies when the district proposes or refuses to initiate or change identification, evaluation, or placement.
+If the district refuses verbally in one of those areas but never provides the written notice, that can be a procedural violation.
+Demand it when the notice is required, and document when you demanded it and whether you received it.

 Discipline Without MDR

-When a student with a disability is removed from placement for more than 10 cumulative school days in a year, the district must conduct a Manifestation Determination Review within 10 school days.
+When a student with a disability is removed from placement for more than 10 cumulative school days in a year, or a series of removals forms a pattern constituting a change of placement, the district must conduct a Manifestation Determination Review within 10 school days of the decision to change placement.
 Track every day of suspension, in-school suspension, or alternative placement.
 Count the cumulative total.
-If it exceeds 10 and no MDR was conducted, document it immediately.
+If the district does not complete the MDR within that 10-school-day window, document it.

 IEP Not Implemented as Written